projectbarbel/barbelsite/docs/springboot.md

 The method `findByClientId` draws the complete version data for a given `clientId`.
 The `findByClientIdAndBitemporalStampRecordTimeState` draws active or inactive versions using the `BitemporalStamp` we've applied to the `Customer` object.

-## The CustomerService using BarbelHisto helper
+## The CustomerService using a BarbelHisto helper

 Here is the service implementation that uses `BarbelHisto` as helper class for bi-temporal data.